giannosfor/PortScheduler/README.md

 whether it’s out at sea.
 (You can assume the "month" here has m days, for some m > n.)
 Each ship visits each port for exactly one day during the month.
 For safety reasons, PSL Inc. has the following strict requirement:

-(t) No two ships can be in the same port on the same day.
+(†) No two ships can be in the same port on the same day.

 The company wants to perform maintenance on all the ships this month, via the following scheme.
 They want to truncate each ship’s
 schedule: for each ship Sg, there will be some day when it arrives in its